cemacrr/comet-licsar/source/software_version_control.rst

 Hosting Considerations
 ----------------------

-As there is not a huge number of repositories currently located within the COMET LiCS GitLab group, and these would be fairly simple to migrate to GitHub, I believe it would be worth seriously consider migrating to GitHub.
+As there is not a huge number of repositories currently located within the COMET LiCSAR GitLab group, and these would be fairly simple to migrate to GitHub, I believe it would be worth seriously consider migrating to GitHub.

 Familiarity
 ~~~~~~~~~~~